 Secret Service Special Agent Jobs

 U.S. Secret Service special agents are the premiere employees of the Secret Service.
 Special agents work in two areas throughout their career: protection and criminal investigations.
-Special agents may protect the highest elected officials of U.S. Government, including the President and Vice President, major presidential and vice presidential candidates, visiting foreign diplomats and others.
+Special agents may protect the highest elected officials of the U.S. Government, including the President and Vice President, major presidential and vice-presidential candidates, visiting foreign diplomats and others.
 Special agents may participate in Secret Service investigations of criminal activity including financial crimes, violation of U.S. security, and computer-based attacks on U.S. telecommunications, banking or financial infrastructure.

 Job Description: A Day in the Life of a Secret Services Special Agent